APSCatx/club/Events/Charity_Match_Shoot-Off.md

 ## Stage Procedure
 1. At the start signal:
     * Competitor loads and engages steel poppers
-    * Must perform a mandatory reload at any point before engaging crossover plate
+    * Must perform a mandatory reload before engaging crossover plate
+    * A shot must be fired before the mandatory reload
     * Engage crossover plate after all poppers are down
     * Winner is first to drop their crossover plate after completing all requirements